adevur/docker-easy-samba/docs/DOCUMENTATION.md

   - PARAMETER `hash`: a string that contains the MD5 hash of the previous configuration (hash must be in hexadecimal notation); if this parameter is present, remote container will check that old configuration has not changed in the meanwhile

-- OUTPUT: it returns a Promise that resolves to `true`, in case of success
+- OUTPUT: it returns a Promise that resolves to `true` in case of success, otherwise `false`

 - ERRORS: this is the list of possible error messages that can be thrown by this function:

+  - `"INVALID-INPUT"`: one or more parameters you provided to this function are not valid

   - `"CANNOT-CONNECT"`: remote container is not running, `Remote API` is not running, or parameters you gave (i.e. URL, port, certificate) are not correct

   - `"REMOTE-API:INVALID-TOKEN"`: token of `remote` is not the same token used in remote container

-  - `"REMOTE-API:SET-CONFIG:CANNOT-WRITE"`: remote container is not able to write file `remote-api.config.json` for unknown reasons

   - `"REMOTE-API:SET-CONFIG:INVALID-HASH"`: in case configuration has changed